Asifnm313/PowerBI/README.md

 # PowerBI
-Sales Analysis Report
-Project Overview
+Sales Analysis Report- Project Overview
 This Power BI project provides analysis of sales data, enabling better decision-making and performance tracking.
 The report includes interactive dashboards and visualizations that covers the detailed report on the sale transaction of a world famous Store.